khesualdo/CalgaryHacks-2017/README.md

 All "Timeouts" or blocks are synced across all your Chrome devices on your Google accounts and across Chrome restarts.

+## How to run

+1. Visit `chrome://extensions` in your browser.
+2. Ensure that the Developer mode checkbox in the top right-hand corner is checked.
+3. Click **Load unpacked extension…** to pop up a file-selection dialog.
+4. Navigate to the directory in which your extension files live, and select it (select the entire folder).

+Alternatively, you can drag and drop the directory where your extension files live onto `chrome://extensions` in your browser to load it.

+If the extension is valid, it'll be loaded up and active right away!
+If it's invalid, an error message will be displayed at the top of the page.
+Correct the error, and try again.

 ## How we built it
 Since this is a Chrome extension, it is completely built in JavaScript/HTML/CSS.
 We use the Bootstrap CSS framework and Datetime/Duration picker libraries.
 Timeouts are saved to 'sync' Chrome storage (fallback onto 'local' if the user isn't signed into a Google account).